Leizhou Peninsula: Wildlife

 Hepu National Sanctuary of Dugongs was created west of the peninsula to protect endangered wildlife especially marine mammals.
 Vicinity to the peninsula, such as the Leizhou Bay has declared to be parts of the Chinese white dolphin sanctuary holding the second largest population in the nation.
 Dugongs still occur in small number.
 Some Bryde's whales, minke whales, and whale sharks still occur in the adjacent waters including Hainan Island and Gulf of Tonkin waters such as off Tieshangang District, Islands of Weizhou and Xieyang.

 Critically endangered whales such as North Pacific right whales and western gray whales, humpback whales, and blue whales were once known to occur around the peninsula in the winter and spring to calve.
 Waters such as Wailuo Harbor were ideal habitats for these giants.
-These whales were heavily hunted and were wiped out by Japanese whalers in this regions.
+These whales were heavily hunted and were wiped out by Japanese whalers in these regions.
 (Japanese whalers established whaling stations at various sites along the Chinese and Korean coasts including on the island of Hainan and at Daya Bay).